Journal article

 -

-The microphysical impacts of aerosol particles on scattered isolated deep convective cells near Houston, Texas on 19 June 2013, are examined using multiple cloud-system resolving model (CRM) simulations initialized with vertical profiles of low and high concentrations of cloud droplet nucleating aerosols.
+The microphysical impacts of aerosol particles on scattered isolated deep convective cells near Houston, Texas, on 19 June 2013, are examined using multiple cloud-resolving model (CRM) simulations initialized with vertical profiles of low and high concentrations of cloud droplet–nucleating aerosols.
 These simulations formed part of the Model Intercomparison Project (MIP) conducted by the Deep Convective Working Group of the Aerosol, Cloud, Precipitation and Climate (ACPC) initiative.
 Each CRM generated a field of convective cells representing those observed during the case study with varying degrees of accuracy.
-The Tracking and Object-Based Analysis of Clouds (tobac) cell tracking algorithm was applied to each MIP CRM simulation to track relatively long-lived convective cells (20–60 minutes).
-Most of the CRMs produced similar aerosol loading impacts on the warm-phase of tracked cell properties with reduced autoconversion and accretion growth of rain, increased cloud water, reduced rainfall, and reduced near-surface evaporation of rain.
-The sign of aerosol impacts on the warm-phase properties of the convective cells was also quite consistent over cell lifetimes with the greatest magnitude of influence in the first half of the lifecycle in most CRMs.
-In contrast, the ice-phase response to aerosol loading was highly variable amongst CRMs and included increases or decreases in ice amounts at inconsistent stages of cell lifecycle and mid-level vs upper-level changes in ice.
-This inter-model variability in ice is indicative both of the complex indirect interactions between aerosols and ice-phase processes in deep convection and their associated parameterizations.
+The Tracking and Object-Based Analysis of Clouds (tobac) cell-tracking algorithm was applied to each MIP CRM simulation to track relatively long-lived convective cells (20–60 min).
+Most of the CRMs produced similar aerosol loading impacts on the warm phase of tracked cell properties with reduced autoconversion and accretion growth of rain, increased cloud water, reduced rainfall, and reduced near-surface evaporation of rain.
+The sign of aerosol impacts on the warm-phase properties of the convective cells was also quite consistent over cell lifetimes with the greatest magnitude of influence in the first half of the life cycle in most CRMs.
+In contrast, the ice-phase response to aerosol loading was highly variable among CRMs and included increases or decreases in ice amounts at inconsistent stages of the cell life cycle and midlevel versus upper-level changes in ice.
+This intermodel variability in ice is indicative both of the complex indirect interactions between aerosols and ice-phase processes in deep convection and their associated parameterizations.

 - Publication status: